 Top tips for World Book Day

-Perhaps this is the perfect time to consider enrolling your child onto the Kumon English Programme?
-Our English programme helps students develop their vocabulary, grammatical precision, and improve their memorisation skills.
+Perhaps this is the perfect time to consider enrolling your child into the Kumon English Programme.
+Our English programme helps students develop their vocabulary, and grammatical precision, and improve their memorisation skills.
 The programme introduces students to different genres of text; familiarising students with both fiction and non-fiction, expanding their knowledge of the world and introducing them to new areas of interest.
 Our Instructors support students to be able to read thoroughly, extract key information from the content and express an opinion on what they have read in a compelling way.

 The Kumon English Programme is not tied to any curriculum but complements learning across all subjects at school, giving students the freedom to become advanced, independent and enthusiastic learners, as well as thoughtful individuals.